The most important thing about CJC-1295 results timelines: whether the DAC or no-DAC version is used fundamentally changes the documented timeline.

 Signs Something Needs to Change

-• No body composition changes by month 3: Re-evaluate diet and training.
-CJC-1295 amplifies what you are already doing — it cannot override poor nutrition or lack of stimulus.
+No body composition changes by month 3: Re-evaluate diet and training.
+CJC-1295 amplifies an existing routine — it cannot override poor nutrition or lack of stimulus.
 Consider adding a GHRP if using no-DAC alone

 When to Get Bloodwork